 I was wondering how much information you have on the TOMLINSON family and the history of Indiana?
 Please contact me, so that I can find out more and fill in a lot of blanks concerning my family.
 I have been told quite a bit, but some of it just seems to be too unreasonable to be true. ~ Paul Edward Tomlinson, Indianapolis

 You have not provided enough details about yourself or your known relatives for me to be able to fill in any blanks in your genealogy.
-Neither have you elaborated on what you have been told that seems unreasonable, so that I might offer an opinion of its accuracy.
-I will try to give you a little Tomlinson information, as well as some suggestions that will help you pursue the answers on your own.
+Neither have you elaborated on the information you’ve been told that seems unreasonable, so that I might offer an opinion of its accuracy.
+As my mother is a Tomlinson, I have done a fair amount of research on the surname.
+I will try to give you a little Tomlinson information here, as well as some suggestions that might help you pursue the answers on your own.

 Historic Indianapolis.com does not attempt to tackle the history of the entire state of Indiana.
 Its focus is the City of Indianapolis.
 Neither does HI claim to be an authority on any particular surname.
 It would be quite a task to provide information on all of the people with the name of Tomlinson who have lived in Indiana since it became a state nearly 200 years ago.
 Even recounting just the histories of persons named Tomlinson who have lived in Indianapolis alone would be quite an undertaking.